Is Summer Trip Camp a day or overnight travel camp?

 What makes you different than the overnight ADHD camps I see advertised in ADHD magazines?

 Overnight camps that market themselves as “ADHD camps” or “social skills camps” cannot be very selective in terms of the profiles of campers they take because of their extremely high tuition.
-As a result they will have campers with a wide range of profiles and behavioral challenges.
+As a result they will have campers with a wide range of profiles.

 Summer Trip Camp is a small program specifically for boys who present with ADHD.
 We are not a special needs camp or a therapeutic camp and are not designed for campers who present with behavioral challenges.
 Through the admission process if we determine that a camper would be better served at a camp with a greater degree of support than we can provide we will provide you with a referral to a camp where we think your son can be successful.

 What kind of results can we expect?